 Dr. Jeffrey Ward, Chief Scientist, Department of Forestry and Horticulture, at the Connecticut Agricultural Experiment Station is currently conducting Stormwise forest roadside vegetation management research and the creation of demonstration areas at locations across the state.
 Jeff has decades of forestry research experience in Connecticut and offers insight as to how research results can translate to management recommendations.

 Tom Meyer was awarded a Ph.D. from Texas A&M University in College Station, Texas in 1998, where he was a research associate in the Mapping Sciences Laboratory.
 He now is an associate professor of geodesy in the Department of Natural Resources and the Environment at the University of Connecticut, where he teaches courses in geomatics, GNSS surveying, geodesy, digital terrain modeling, and spatial statistics.
 Dr. Meyer has published an undergraduate textbook on geodesy, and is on the editorial boards of the Journal of Surveying Engineering and Surveying and Land Information Science.
-His work with Stormwise combines his background (Master’s degree) in Computer Science and geomatics.
-He is writing algorithms and data structures to detect and extract features, like utility poles and wires, from LiDAR data sets.
+His work with Stormwise combined Computer Science and geomatics to write algorithms and data structures to detect and extract features, like utility poles and wires, from LiDAR data sets.
 Read more about Dr. Meyer’s work: http://www.nre.uconn.edu/pages/people/bios/meyer.php

 David R. Miller is Professor Emeritus, Natural Resources and the Environment, UCONN.
 His education and 40 year career have been in forest and agriculture meteorology, hydrology and climatology.
 He is an expert in the physics of wind-in-trees.
 He is advising and helping the field researchers to insure scientific rigor and the practical application of their work in Stormwise.